codeporting-translator/Docs/en/translator/cs2cpp/release-notes/2023/codeporting-translator-cs2cpp-23-3.md

 1. Fixed typo in `NullReferenceException` default error message.
 1. Implemented `Graphics::Flush` method.
 1. Added exceptions support for Emscripten.
+1. Accessor by index in `System::Text::RegularExpressions::GroupCollection` is overriden.

 ## Full List of Issues Covering all Changes in this Release ##